Follow us on Social & Subscribe to our newsletter to learn more about EDCC!

 VOLUNTEER OF THE YEAR AWARD

-Corinne Koehler, Owner of Koehler Wealth Management, was selected as this year’s ‘Volunteer of the Year’ for her leadership and support for the community through:
+Commissioner Tim Redmond was selected as this year’s ‘Volunteer of the Year’ for its achievements in the following activities:

 READ MORE